- Article (1) Definitions

 Article (33) Composition of Private Notary Admission Committee

-Article (34) Private Notary Admission Committee's Functions
+Article (34) Private Notary Admission Committee's Competencies

 1. The Committee shall perform the following functions:

-a.Consider and decide on the applications for the licensing and renewal of licensing of the Private Notary, applications of license revocation and abstention from performing Private Notary's duties, as described in the executive regulations of this Decree Law;
+a.
+Review and decide on the applications for the licensing and renewal of the license of the Private Notary as well as the applications of license revocation and suspension of Private Notary's duties, as described in the executive regulations of this Decree by Law;

-b.Consider and decide on the applications for transfer of the Private Notary from an office to another;
+b.
+Review and decide on the applications for the transfer of the Private Notary from an office to another;

-c.Consider the acts committed by the Private Notary in violation of the provisions of this Decree Law and its executive regulations, and which are referred thereto by the Competent Department;
+c.
+Consider the acts committed by the Private Notary in violation of the provisions of this Decree by Law and its executive regulations, and which are referred thereto by the Competent Department;

-d.Consider the complaints filed against the Private Notary or its firm, and shall decide that the same be either disregarded or referred to the Public Prosecution; and
+d.
+Consider the complaints filed against the Private Notary or its firm, and shall decide that the same be either dismissed or referred to the Public Prosecution; and

-e.Perform any other functions assigned to the Committee under this Decree Law and its Executive Regulations.
+e.
+Any other functions assigned to the Committee under this Decree by Law and its Executive Regulations.

-Article (35) Complaints against Private Notary
+Article (35) Complaints Against Private Notary

 Article (36) Composition of Private Notary Disciplinary Board